HandsOnDataViz/book/docs/HandsOnDataViz.md

 While we may believe we’re operating with open minds, we might overlook methods that effectively cherry-pick our evidence without our knowledge.

-One type to avoid is *selection bias*, which means that the sample chosen for your study differs systematically from the larger population.
-“What you see depends on where you look,” cautions professors Carol Bergstrom and Jevin West, authors of a book with an unforgettable title, *Calling Bullshit*.[24]
+First, look out for *selection bias*, which means that the sample chosen for your study differs systematically from the larger population.
+“What you see depends on where you look,” cautions professors Carl Bergstrom and Jevin West, authors of a book with an unforgettable title, *Calling Bullshit*.[24]
 If you randomly measured the height of people who happened to be leaving the gym after basketball practice, your artificially taller results would be due to selection bias, as shown in Figure <a href="#fig:selection-bias">6.2</a>.